LanLou123/Webgl-Erosion/README.md

 ### some screenshots
-- New rain based Erosion examples (I lowered the threshold for talus angle) :
+- some New rain based Erosion examples (I lowered the threshold for talus angle), but it looks too axis aligned, need to  :

 ![](screenshot/rains2.PNG)
 ![](screenshot/rains.PNG)